erikcameron/proton/README.md

 }
 ```

+Note how we specify all of the _real_ particulars of this order
+(customer, time, etc.) and pull in the rest attribute-by-attribute
-Here `protos` is shorthand for "prototypes": i.e., data that we
+from other sources.
+Here `protos` is shorthand for "prototypes":
-want to pull in, include, etc. Proton will expand those names into
+i.e., data that we want to pull in, include, etc. Proton will expand
-actual maps, (along with any prototypes _they_ specify) flatten the
+those names into actual maps, (along with any prototypes _they_
-list, and merge them into a single data structure for you.
+specify) flatten the list, and merge them into a single data structure
+for you.

-Note: "Toppings" works that way too in this example, like a one-to-many
+Note: "extras" works that way too in this example, like a one-to-many
 relationship, though you'll have to expand those explicitly; Proton
 doesn't handle that for you.
 It's just a significant enough part
 of all the real world use cases I've come up with that it seemed